kirchners-manta/clustersets/README.md

-# Clustersets

-**This repository contains clustersets.** <p>
-**The aim is to provide peacemaker users with a choice of clustersets.**
+# Cluster sets for QCE calculations using Peacemaker

+This repository contains cluster sets that can be employed to perform Quantum Cluster Equilibrium (QCE) calculations with the [Peacemaker software package](https://github.com/kirchners-manta/peacemaker3).
+The collection of cluster sets is continuously growing and will be updated regularly.
+There is no warranty that the cluster sets are complete, i.e. that they contain all possible clusters for a given system.

 ## Structure

-- The clustersets are stored in different folders depending on whether it is a pure, binary or ternary system.
-- For every system *flist* and *xyz* files are stored in separate folders.
+The clustersets are stored in different directories, depending on whether it is a pure, binary or multi-component system.
+For every system, the necessary *flist* and *xyz* files are stored in separate folders.
+A sketch of the directory structure is shown below.

 ```
 Clustersets